FICM Exchange Program - ORDER HERE

 Can I just keep the same FICM software I have now?

 Core Notes: FICM cores have a $350 value.
-Rather than collect this amount upfront, a partial $125 deposit is collected at checkout.
-Failing to return your core within 30 days will result in your deposit being forfeited along with the remaining $225 of the core value being charged.
+Rather than collect this amount upfront, a partial $75 deposit is collected at checkout.
+Failing to return your core within 30 days will result in your deposit being forfeited along with the remaining $275 of the core value being charged to your credit card.
 If you send in a core with a damaged connector, a $75 reduction will be applied to any core refund you are due.

 See our formal Core Return Fee Schedule here.